Merger-induced galaxy transformations in the ARTEMIS simulations: Host transformations

 To determine the origin of the retrograde stars we traced them back to earlier snapshots.
 We divided each sample into two, by whether present-day radii are greater than or less than 5~kpc.
 The sub-sample with radii $r>5$~kpc is of more interest, since it roughly corresponds to the Splash population in the solar neighbourhood studied by \citet{splash}.
 It also excludes any stars belonging to a bulge, and starburst populations at small radii as in G23.
 We found the age distributions of both sub-samples, and measured the direction of the net AM vector of the $r>5$~kpc sub-sample as a function of time.

 \citet{splash} argued that Splash stars in the Milky Way were largely members of a proto-disc prior to the GS merger.
 If this is the case in the \texttt{ARTEMIS} galaxies, the net AM direction of the Splash analogue samples should be closely aligned with that of the \textit{in situ} stars as a whole.
-Let $\Delta\theta_{\mathrm{splash}}$ be the angle between AM directions of a) all \textit{in situ} stars within $r=30$~kpc, and b) all stars in the Splash sub-sample with $r>5$~kpc.
+Let $\Delta\theta_{\mathrm{splash}}$ be the angle between AM vector directions of a) all \textit{in situ} stars within $r=30$~kpc, and b) all stars in the Splash sub-sample with $r>5$~kpc.
 Then $\mathrm{cos}\:\Delta\theta_{\mathrm{splash}}=1$ for parallel spins, and $-1$ for anti-parallel spins.
 Note that by construction, $\mathrm{cos}\:\Delta\theta_{\mathrm{splash}}$ will be negative at the present-day, since the Splash stars are all retrograde. \citet{splash} also predict that the end of Splash star formation should be roughly coincident with the time of the merger.
 This information is shown in Fig.~\ref{fig:angle_splashes}, which plots $\mathrm{cos}\:\Delta\theta_{\mathrm{splash}}$ as a function of time, along with the Splash age distributions.
 The age distributions of the $r<5$~kpc sub-samples are also plotted for comparison.
-Four different galaxies are shown, which have a range of MMAP mass ratios and merger times.
+Six different galaxies are shown, which have a range of MMAP mass ratios and merger times.
+The lower four panels show the galaxies with early, high mass ratio mergers.

-In all four cases the spin axes are closely aligned at some point in the past, with \hbox{$\mathrm{cos}\:\Delta\theta_{\mathrm{splash}}\approx1$.} The bulk of Splash star formation takes place while this is the case.
+In all six cases the spin axes are closely aligned at some point in the past, with \hbox{$\mathrm{cos}\:\Delta\theta_{\mathrm{splash}}\approx1$.} The bulk of Splash star formation takes place while this is the case.
 The relative AM directions are then reversed in time intervals of $\sim2$ Gyr, and remain almost anti-parallel until the present-day.
 The Splash star formation rate decreases markedly at the same time, with only a small fraction of Splash stars born after the reversal.
 In some cases the star formation continues for $\sim1$ Gyr after the end of accretion.
-In Fig.~\ref{fig:angle_splashes} this can be seen most clearly in G30.
-In all four galaxies shown there are significant peaks in star formation coincident with the reversals of relative AM.
+In Fig.~\ref{fig:angle_splashes} this can be seen clearly in G30 and G42.
+In all six galaxies shown there are significant peaks in star formation coincident with the reversals of relative AM.